New rumours about RAF Scampton asylum seeker housing debunked

 “Here it is reported that the Defence Minister is indeed considering using Scampton.
 We will continue to fight this.”

-Speculation about RAF Scampton was fuelled further after Gainsborough MP Sir Edward Leigh’s question in the House of Commons went unanswered.
+Speculation about RAF Scampton was fuelled further after Gainsborough MP Sir Edward Leigh’s question in the House of Commons on Monday went unanswered.

 The Conservative MP asked if the “solemn promise” not to use Scampton still stood, despite media reports.